 Introduction

-MapAid is working with Tiyeni which is an innovative NGO, committed “to putting bread on the kitchen table” for small farmers in Malawi.
-Their technique, is known as “Deep Bed Farming” or “DBF” and according to MapAid’s initial findings, more than doubles the small farmer’s crop yields for maize, a vital staple in Malawi, versus the traditional Conventional Ridge or “CR” method of farming.
+According to MapAid's initial findings, DBF more than doubles the small farmer's crop yields for maize, a vital staple in Malawi, versus the traditional Conventional Ridge or "CR" method of farming.

 Working with Tiyeni staff, MapAid has carried out two basic pieces of research into DBF, using 5 years of previous data for maize yields and, considering these two distinctly different methods of farming: DBF and CR.